cameronperot/cameronperot.com/_posts/2019-03-26-simulating-magnetism.md

 Where the sum over $\langle i j \rangle$ is summing over every neighboring spin pair.

-However, we will be examining the case where there is no external magnetic field, thus our Hamitonian reduces to:
+However, we will be examining the case where there is no external magnetic field, thus our Hamiltonian reduces to:

 $$H(\{\sigma\}) = -J \sum_{\langle i j \rangle} \sigma_i \sigma_j$$